droonga/drnbench/README.md

 ### Benchmarking of HTTP streaming APIs, with a Droonga-based search system

-Dronbench can benchmark an HTTP streaming API based on a publish-subscribe command.
+Drnbench can benchmark an HTTP streaming API based on a publish-subscribe command.

 In this scenario, you have to do: